The way that the software is designed, all members can only select one Top Level Category.

-You will need to create a General Top-level category that captures all of the members, then have the rest of the categories as sub and sub sub categories.
+The site owner will need to create a General Top-level category that captures all of the members, then have the rest of the categories as sub and sub-subcategories.

 Step 1: Edit the CSV file that has been used to upload the Category Structure and add a new column or create a new CSV. file for this process:

 This is what the default/current file will look like